vicksEmmanuel/LTX-Video/README.md

 ## Diffusers Integration
 To use our model with the Diffusers Python library, check out the [official documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/ltx_video).

+Diffusers also support an 8-bit version of LTX-Video, [see details below](#ltx-videoq8)

 # Model User Guide

 ## 📝 Prompt Engineering